shredding/ShopwareCLI/README.md

 with a growing set of administrative task managers and code generators.

 > Disclaimer: ShopwareCLI is a fall-out from my daily work with shopware.
 I'm not releasing it because it's yet stable
 > and it's not associated with the shopware AG.
-I'm releasing, because I'm not comfortable with closed source.
+I'm releasing it, because I'm not comfortable with closed source.

 Installation
 ------------